-To ‘grow your own’ fruit and vegetables is one of the most environmentally friendly things you can do and here’s why!
+Growing your own fruit and vegetables is one of the most environmentally friendly things you can do.

 1) It saves water.
 According to a study done by David Holmgren, co-founder of ‘Permaculture’, (Holmgren Design Services) efficient backyard growers can use as little as one fifth of the water compared to commercial growers per $ value of produce.

-2) It saves up to 25% of greenhouse gases, by eliminating ‘food miles’.
-This means our fruit and vegetables don’t use excess energies.
-That is, they aren’t being machine harvested, transported to sorting sheds, stored in cool rooms, transported to market, then to supermarket, lit up by fluorescent lights, and then transported again to homes to be then stored again in the fridge.
-Plus they lose vitality and freshness along the way.
+2) Eliminates food miles.
+This means our fruit and vegetables don’t use excess energies: they aren’t being machine harvested, transported to sorting sheds, stored in cool rooms, transported to market, then to supermarket, lit up by fluorescent lights, and then transported again to homes to be then stored again in the fridge.

 Growing your own is good for us too